-Many credit repair agencies offer free credit help, at least in terms of initial information to get started.
+Many credit repair agencies offer credit help for free, at least in terms of initial information to get started.
 It’s common for these credit repair companies to offer free initial consultations, as well as websites full of free downloadable documents to help you on your path to increase your credit score.

 This is typical of most reputable businesses.
 You’ll get personalized advice on your individual scenario along with how they recommend you proceed.
 In addition to providing you with an action plan, a real business trying to help you won’t ask you to sign anything until you’re ready.

 Feel free to get consultations with more than one credit repair service so you can compare strategies and prices and pick the one that feels right to you.